 - Professionally packaged

-- Unfortunately, Budweiser Copper Lager is a limited-edition beer and therefore not as accessible as other popular beer brands
+- Unfortunately, Budweiser Copper Lager is a limited-edition beer and therefore not as accessible as other products, such as their American light lager

 What Does Budweiser Copper Lager Taste Like?